Cameron Foundation Grant Program

 The Foundation supports funding for schools, organizations, and programs seeking to improve educational outcomes in ways that support success in school and life.
 The Foundation’s strategy in this funding area places priority on:

-- Early Childhood Education: The Foundation is particularly interested in evidence-based programs that advance early childhood development; importance is placed on efforts to improve access to and the quality of early childhood education for all children.
+- Early Childhood Education: The Foundation is particularly interested in evidence-based programs that advance early childhood development; importance is placed on efforts to improve access to and the quality of both early childhood education and child care for all families.

-- Improving the Quality of K-12 Education: The Foundation supports efforts that raise overall student performance as well as those that help to close achievement gaps in public schools.
-Proposals will be considered for programs and activities that are evidence-based, pilots, and/or take innovative approaches, including parental engagement.
+- Improving the Quality of K-12 Education: The Foundation supports work to raise overall student performance and close achievement gaps in public schools.
+Proposals will be considered for programs and activities that are evidence based, pilots and/or take innovative approaches.
+A preference is given to system-wide approaches to improving schools.

 Historic Preservation & Conservation

 The Foundation recognizes that the unique history and unsurpassed historic architecture in the region are significant assets which contribute to the quality of life.
 Historic preservation has an important community development and conservation role by strengthening existing neighborhoods and conserving resources by recycling older buildings.
-The Foundation has a special interest in the following:
+Environmental conservation also plays a critical role in protecting natural resources and ecosystems upon which communities depend.
+The Foundation has an interest in the following:

 - Significant Historic Buildings and Sites: The Foundation supports the preservation, restoration, and reconstruction of historic buildings and sites that are listed locally, on the Virginia Landmarks Register, or on the National Register of Historic Places either individually or as a contributing resource in an historic district.
 Priority is given to projects that are integral to larger community development efforts and can demonstrate broader community and economic benefits.